Theodorus-VII/Haleta_Moving_App/README.md

 # HALETA
 Medical Record Management App
+# _

 CRUD Features:

 Our team came up with three fantastic ideas for our business features.
-We have decided to select the first two and keep the third one as an optional (alternative) feature.
+We have decided to implement the first two and keep the third one as an optional (alternative) feature.

 1. Patient Management:
 Create new patient records